-This easy to make pasta hits our table on the regular.
+This easy-to-make pasta hits our table on the regular.
 It’s a tasty combination that never gets old.
-And I make this dish for everything from a weeknight dinner, to date nights, and for company as well.
+And I make this dish for everything from a weeknight dinner to date nights, and for your company as well.

 We all need dinners that come together quickly, there’s no doubt time is of the essence for everyone these days.
 But it’s even better when your dinner tastes just as good as something you’d order in a restaurant!